 10 December 2020

 Assets

 Intangible assets (Note 8) 2,826

-Property and equipment (Note 6) Software licenses and other inventory 674 688
+Property and equipment (Note 6) 674

+Software licenses and other inventory 688

 Trade receivables 4,516

 Cash and short term deposits 3,075

 Advances issued and other current assets 3,978

-Travalloss losada ana omor danon accord 15,757
+15,757

 Liabilities

 Trade and other payables (6,836)

 Contract liabilities (3,996)

 Deferred tax liabilities (270)

 Short-term borrowings (46)

 (11,148)

 Total identifiable net assets at fair value 4,609

 Non-controlling interest (1,688)

 Goodwill arising on acquisition 9,714

 Purchase consideration transferred 3,121

 Deferred consideration for acquisition 9,514

 Cash flow

 on acquisition

 Net cash acquired with the subsidiary 3,075

-Cash paid (3,121)
+Cash paid

 Net cash flow on acquisition (46)

 The goodwill of \$9,714 arising from the Group's acquisition of Softline AG represents the expected benefits from the access to extensive expertise and know-how to strengthen the Group's performance in the area of digital transformation.
-The Group acquired Softline AG as a part of EMEA segment.Business combinations, acquisitions and disposals (continued)
+The Group acquired Softline AG as a part of EMEA segment.
+Business combinations, acquisitions and disposals (continued)